Ranked Choice Voting Research Advisory Committee

 FairVote has assembled a team of academic advisers with whom we work closely on issues relating to ranked choice voting.
 They are currently taking the lead in implementing a research project into the potential impact of RCV on the tone and substance of campaigns for which we received $300,000 from the Democracy Fund.

-The initial team is the following, in alphabetical order.
+The initial team is the following.

 - Larry Diamond, Senior Fellow at the Hoover Institution, Harvard University